-4. Engage in Dialogue with Markets: Increasing Communication Regarding Our Longcultivated Non-financial Capital and Promoting the Appeal of Our Value Provision
+4. Engage in Dialogue with Markets: Increasing Communication Regarding Our Longcultivated Non-financial Capital and Promoting the

 DENSO is communicating information to investors and analysts in a timely and appropriate manner and advancing dialogue through efforts by corporate officers.
 Through these activities, we aim to reduce information gaps with capital markets and expand our equity spread by reducing the cost of shareholders' equity.